 - Ingredients to make cake – butter, water, eggs

 - Sweetened Condensed Milk

 - Marichino Cherries (optional)

 How to make this Tropical Pineapple Coconut Cake

-First bake the cake according to the box instructions.
-This usually include preheating the oven to 325 or 350 depending the on the cake pan you use.
+First, bake the cake according to the box instructions.
+This usually includes preheating the oven to 325 or 350 depending on the on the cake pan you use.
 Pour batter into a 9 x 13 greased pan.
 I used glass and baked for 30 minutes at 325 degrees.
 Let the cake cool for 10 minutes.

 While the cake is baking, drain the pineapple juice from the canned pineapple into a bowl.

 Reserve the pineapple for the cake as well.
 Mix the juice, sweetened condensed milk, and the cream of coconut (not coconut milk) together.

 With the top of a wooden spoon or a straw poke holes in the top of the cake.
 Pour this on top of the cake and let cool completely.
 I usually wrap it up and stick it in the refrigerator for a couple of hours.

 Once cooled, sprinkle pineapple evenly on top of cake.